- Kirsten Gillibrand announced her candidacy for president on “The Late Show With Stephen Colbert.”

-With two years to go, the 2020 presidential race is officially underway.
-One of the first politicians to announce her candidacy was Sen. Kirsten Gillibrand from New York.
-During an interview on “The Late Show with Stephen Colbert,” Gillibrand announced she was forming an exploratory committee and that her platform would focus on health care for all, education and job training.
+The 2020 presidential election is inching closer as the candidates face off in rounds of primary debates.
+One of the first politicians to announce her candidacy was New York Sen. Kirsten Gillibrand.
+During an interview on “The Late Show With Stephen Colbert,” Gillibrand announced she was forming an exploratory committee and that her platform would focus on healthcare for all, education and job training.
 Here’s what you need to know about the presidential hopeful’s finances and career.

 Birthdate: Dec.
 9, 1966

 Net worth: $80,003 to $200,000

 View this post on InstagramWhen families succeed, they can give their children a chance to do even better.
 That's the central principle of my Family Bill of Rights: We can help level the playing field for all kids by making it easier and more affordable to raise them.
 We're fighting for: ✔︎ the right to a safe and healthy pregnancy ✔︎ the right to give birth or adopt a child ✔︎ the right to a safe and affordable nursery ✔︎ the right to national paid family leave ✔︎ the right to affordable child care and universal pre-K It's about helping families so that kids have a fair shot—no matter who they are or where they live.